dosco/graphjin/docs/website/docs/advanced.md

 Configure a JSON column called `tag_count` in the table `products` into a separate table.
 This JSON column contains a json array of objects each with a tag id and a count of the number of times the tag was used.
 As a seperate table you can nest it into your GraphQL query and treat it like table using any of the standard features like `order_by`, `limit`, `where clauses`, etc.

-The configuration below tells Super Graph to create a virtual table called `tag_count` using the column `tag_count` from the `products` table.
+The configuration below tells GraphJin to create a virtual table called `tag_count` using the column `tag_count` from the `products` table.
 And that this new table has two columns `tag_id` and `count` of the listed types and with the defined relationships.

 ```yaml
 tables: